frank-f-trafton/lxl/README.md

 **Notes:**

 * This function is intended for use from the console and the Lua interactive prompt.
-If your host application provides its own functions to load files (like LÖVE's `love.filesystem`), then you should use those instead.
+If your host application provides its own functions to load files (like [LÖVE's `love.filesystem`](https://love2d.org/wiki/love.filesystem)), then you should use those functions instead.

 # API: xmlParser